alexjvr1/R.temp/mtDNA_LabBook.md

 1. Beast
   - Using % calibration from literature
-  - Using a fossil calibration
+  - Using a fossil calibration (Veith et al. 2003)

-For tree prior:
-- Populations -> coalescent
-- across genera -> Birth-Death model

 For time calibration
 - When there's a biogeographical calibration point, use a normal distribution

 - possible calibration points for me:

     - Biogeographical: E/W lineage split after last ice age
-    - Fossil?
-R. arvalis and R. temporaria split (Veith et al. 2003)
-    -

-Plan for BEAST analysis optimisation:

-1. Test correlated vs uncorrelated molecular clock

-2.
+    - Estimated time for R.temp species group (including R.arvalis & pyrenaica, exclu dalmatina) is 3.18 +/- 0.43 Mya.
+(Veith et al. 2003, Table 3)

 Methods: